Did you know?

 Word quickly spread around the world that South Africa’s Mother City had a new hotel that rivalled anything London could offer at the time.

-Currie launched the Mount Nelson Hotel (affectionately dubbed ‘The Nellie’ by guests over the decades) a scant 8 months before the 1st shots of the South African War (also known as Anglo-Boer War) were fired.
+Currie launched the Mount Nelson Hotel (affectionately dubbed ‘The Nellie’ by guests over the decades) a scant eight months before the first shots of the South African War (also known as Anglo-Boer War) were fired.

 Within the year, this historic South African hotel, set in the stately Oudtshoorn Gardens, was packed to its elegant rafters with wealthy guests who had fled the goldfields of the Transvaal and the diamond mines of Kimberley.